Top 29 Data Engineer Interview Questions And Answers

 • To handle and supervise the data within the company.

-• Maintain and handle the data’s source system and staging areas.
+• Maintain and handle the data source system and staging areas.

-• Simplify data cleansing along with subsequent building and improving the reduplication of data.
+• Simplify data cleansing along with subsequent building and improving the duplication of data.

-• Make available and execute both data transformation and ETL process.
+• Make available and execute both the data transformation and the ETL process.

-• Extracting and doing ad-hoc data query building.
+• Extracting and building an ad-hoc data query.

 • Skills in data visualization.